briansan/node/master/reference/calicoctl/commands/label.md

    ```
    {: .no-select-button}

-1. Label a node and overwrite the original value of key 'cluster'
+1. Label a node and overwrite the original value of key `cluster`.
    ```bash
    calicoctl label nodes node1 cluster=frontend --overwrite
    ```